 It takes most people a few cycles before they really get the hang of it and are able to get through an entire period without leaking, so don’t give up too early.
 Y

 ou will figure out how they work, and you should also be able to find the period cup that works for your body shape.

 It’s really quite rare for someone to get the hang of using a period cup the first couple of cycles.
 It takes a while to figure out where your cervix is and the correct cup positioning.

+Menstrual Cup Leaking?
 Try Another Menstrual Cup

 Menstrual Cups are an Excellent Choice

-Many women ask the question, “Do menstrual cups leak?”
+Many people ask the question, “Do menstrual cups leak?”
 The answer is yes, at first and if you have the wrong one for your body shape.
 But with practice and the correct fit, they shouldn’t!

 Do menstrual cups leak?
 No!

 It’s made in the USA from top-quality, medical grade silicone.
 Most people who use it find that it fits well.
 It’s not too stiff, but not too flimsy.
 This means that it’s easy to insert, and also will suction to the vaginal wall.

 You can check out this top-quality period cup that doesn’t leak on Amazon today: